 I met my son in the hotel and we enjoyed an authentic sushi dinner at a nearby restaurant.
 I was impressed with how quiet the streets were at 10:00 p.m. in the Asakusa neighborhood of Tokyo.
-Most people use the public transportation and many were riding bicycles on the sidewalks, so cars aren’t really as important.
+Most people use public transportation and many were riding bicycles on the sidewalks, so cars aren’t really as important.
 For a busy city with a population of 13 million, the streets are impressively quiet with no horns honking.
 That must be a New York City thing?

 The next morning we met our group for breakfast which was included at the hotel and then a walking tour to the city’s oldest temple called Senso-ji.
 Next we walked through a lively market filled with unfamiliar food and souvenirs.
-We boarded a boat and took a cruise down the Sumida River to the Hamarikyu Gardens where we enjoyed green tea in the Shogun’s old house on the pond.
+We boarded a boat and took a cruise down the Sumida River to the Hamarikyu Gardens where we enjoyed green tea in the Shogun’s old house on a peaceful pond at the park.

 This small coastal town is located about one hour by train from Tokyo.
 It has some pretty hiking trails around the town that lead to a number of ancient temples and shrines including the famous giant bronze Buddha.
 One member of our tour group went for a run down to the water which entertains surfers I am told.
 We had fun exploring the area near our hotel and found a super small bar/restaurant where my son was able to use his knowledge of Japanese to speak with the cook, bartender and one other patron.
 He even ate a giant whelk, a sea snail, that was offered to him.
 Quite the Anthony Bourdain experience.